Meet RBC Training Ground‘s 2017 top performers: Dennis Cook, Kasandra Savoie, Andrew Wood, Sarah Orban and Avalon Wasteneys.

-RBC Training Ground is traveling from coast-to-coast looking for Canada’s next Olympian.
-Over 1,300 young athletes have been tested so far in 2017, but only five will be named Top Performers and receive an acclimatization trip to the PyeongChang 2018 Olympic Winter Games.
-Ontario is the final stop on the program’s 2017 national tour.
-Qualifying events begin in August and culminate with the regional final on October 14.
+For the second year in a row, RBC Training Ground travelled coast-to-coast looking for Canada’s next Olympian.
+Over 2,000 young athletes have were tested in 2017, but only five athletes were crowned regional winners and the recipients of an acclimatization trip to the PyeongChang 2018 Olympic Winter Games.

 Kasandra Savoie – Quebec Regional Winner